-Not doing ill is a first component of, or a first step toward, doing good.
+Not doing ill is a first step toward doing good.

 Self-restraint is the avoidance of harmful actions, as expressed by “thou shalt not kill.”
 Strict pacifists are committed to following this rule to the letter.
 Most people follow a looser interpretation of the idea, which allows harm to be done in the interests of justice, for example, in self-defense.